PrettyR/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-7.Everybody!
-I will write a script that adds execution permission to everyone.
-Dangerous right.
+8. James Bond.
+I will be writing a script that sets diffent permissions to differen users, maybe.